Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 2. **Event Scheduling for Regular Data Cleaning**
    - A MySQL event (`run_data_cleaning`) is scheduled to automatically invoke the data cleaning procedure, ensuring the dataset remains current and clean.

-3. **Trigger-based Cleaning Upon Data Insertion**
-   - A trigger (`Transfer_Clean_Data`) calls the cleaning procedure whenever new data is inserted into the raw dataset, maintaining data integrity in real-time.

 ## Instructions